Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling a bug,  **Google it first**.
-Seriously.
-You're not the first person to trip over that particular banana peel.
-Someone's probably already written a Stack Overflow answer, complete with snarky comments and a solution that's both elegant and surprisingly simple.
-Save your sanity (and your hair).
+- **Pro Tip:**  Before you spend hours wrestling with a bug,  **Google it first.**  Seriously.
+You're not the first person to experience that "TypeError: Cannot read properties of undefined (reading 'foo')"  (or its equally charming cousins).
+Save yourself the headache (and maybe a few tears) – the internet's already solved it, probably with a witty Stack Overflow answer.
+Embrace the collective wisdom!

 ---

-### 📅 Last Updated: 2025-01-16 08:20
+### 📅 Last Updated: 2025-01-16 16:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!